CrunchyData/postgres-operator/docs/content/installation/other/helm.md

 export PGO_CLIENT_KEY=$HOME/.pgo/$PGO_OPERATOR_NAMESPACE/client.key
 ```

-For convenience, after the script has finished, you can permanently at these
+For convenience, after the script has finished, you can permanently add these
 environmental variables to your environment: